ONSdigital/eq-cir-converter-service/README.md

    make install
    ```

-3. Set the LOG_LEVEL environment variable to INFO, DEBUG, WARN, ERROR (If the log level is not set, it will be set to INFO by default.)
+3. Set the LOG_LEVEL to INFO, DEBUG, WARN, ERROR (If the log level is not set, it will be set to INFO by default.)

     ```bash
     export LOG_LEVEL=INFO